15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/DIY/comments/1hd0igb/laundry_room_overhaul/

 Sometimes a dramatic color choice is exactly what a functional space needs.
-The turquoise walls in this laundry closet transform what could be a forgotten corner into something that makes you smile when you open the door.
+The turquoise walls in this laundry closet transform a forgettable corner into something that actually makes you smile when you open the door.

-That geometric floor tile in black, white, and tan creates visual interest at ground level and helps define the space without requiring walls or a door.
-It’s clearly a separate zone from whatever room this closet opens into, thanks to the flooring change alone.
+The geometric floor tile in black, white, and tan creates visual interest at ground level and defines the space without requiring walls.
+It’s clearly a separate zone, thanks to the flooring change alone.

-The robot vacuum tucked in the corner suggests this person has thought through the full lifecycle of their laundry routine, including the lint and dust that accumulates in spaces where fabrics are constantly sorted and folded.
+The robot vacuum tucked in the corner suggests someone who’s thought through the full laundry lifecycle, including the lint and dust that accumulates where fabrics constantly get sorted and folded.

 Bright Turquoise with Dark Wood Shelving and White Appliances